 - Brisk Walk (blue) to improve your fitness: Walk as if you're in a bit of a hurry.
 The effort should be somewhat hard so that it's a little difficult to speak in complete sentences, but you can still talk.
 Never push yourself to the point that you cannot speak. - Long Walk (red) to build your endurance: For these walks, go a little slower at a moderate, purposeful pace.
 While you should feel some effort, you should be able to easily carry on a conversation, speaking in full sentences.
 The goal is endurance, not speed.
 Times noted for Long Walks are just estimates to help with scheduling your walks.
 They are based on a 15- to 20-minute mile pace.
 You can do Long Walks any day of the week to accommodate your schedule-just make sure you do a Recovery Walk the next day.
-If you miss one Long Walk, don't despair.
-Just do it the next week.
-As long as you get up to a 10-mile Long Walk, you should be good to go!
+There is also a Long Walk Break (a shorter mileage day) that provides an opportunity for flexibility.
+You can switch the week that you do this if needed.
+For example, if you're on vacation October 15th when you're supposed to do a 9-miler, you can do it the week before (October 8th) instead of the recommended 5-miler that day.
+Ideally, you'll do the 5-miler on October 15th in place of the 9 miles instead of just skipping a Long Walk while you're on vacation.

 - Recovery Walk (green) to ease stiffness and soreness from Long Walks: Walk at an easy, window-shopping pace.
 The effort should be light enough that you could sing while you walk.
 These walks should always follow a Long Walk day. - Interval Walk (light blue) to increase your speed & stamina: After you warm up by walking at an easy to moderate pace for 3 to 5 minutes, you'll alternate short bouts of fast walking (you can only speak a few words at a time) with slightly longer intervals of brisk walking for the duration of your workout.
 Then, cool down by walking at an easy pace for about 3 minutes.
-The interval lengths are noted on the training schedule and change each month. - Hill Walks (purple) to prepare you for the climb in the first two miles of the course: (a gradual downhill after that, though!)
-Choose a hilly route or train on a treadmill for these walks.
+The interval lengths are noted on the training schedule and change each month. - Hill Walks (purple) to build strength to power your walk even if you're doing a flat course: Choose a hilly route or train on a treadmill for these walks.
 You could also use stairs.
 These are basically Brisk Walks for 30 to 45 minutes, but a portion of each walk should be uphill.
 You'll start with 10 minutes of incline and work up to 30 (times are noted on the training schedule).
 Don't forget to warm up at the beginning and cool down and stretch at the end.